Nj New Car Sales Tax

 Q: Can I pay the sales tax in installments?

 A: Generally, the sales tax must be paid in full at the time of purchase.
-However, some dealerships may offer financing options that include the sales tax in the overall loan amount.
+On the flip side, some dealerships may offer financing options that include the sales tax in the overall loan amount.
 Always clarify the payment terms with the dealership.

 Q: What happens if I change my mind after purchasing the car?
 Can I get a refund on the sales tax?